roblevintennis/guest-posts/articles/the-little-button-that-could.md

     "syncStyles": "node copystyles.js",
 ```

-With that, let's run `yarn start` and verify our button with `fuchsia` text color renders.
+With that, let's run `yarn start` once more and verify our button with `fuchsia` text color renders.

 ## What have we just done?